kimthangk/kimthangk.github.io/content/authors/admin/_index.md

 ## About Me

 Thanakorn Angkasirisan is an MSc Psychological Research Student at the University of Oxford.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+He holds an MSc in Health Psychology from UCL, and a dual bachelor's degree in psychology from Chulalongkorn University and the University of Queensland.
+His research interests include emotion, morality, and well-being.